Original founding circle of 30 artists from 21 nationalities.

-A large-scale, multisensory art project reimagining Karen Blixen’s classic debut Seven Gothic Tales (1934) as immersive installations across Denmark, the United States, Tanzania (Zanzibar), and Kenya.
+A large-scale, multisensory Gesamtkunstwerk reimagining Karen Blixen’s classic debut Seven Gothic Tales (1934) as immersive installations across Denmark, the United States, Tanzania (Zanzibar), and Kenya.

 Supported in part by the Danish Ministry of Foreign Affairs and the Danish Ministry of Culture.